 The gather of wild horses within the Roberts Mountain HMA has been analyzed previously in the Roberts Mountain Herd Management Area, Maintenance Wild Horse Gather Environmental Assessment EA#: NV 062-EA-01-17, issued by the Battle Mountain Field Office February 2001.
 This EA was prepared for a wild horse gather that took place in July 2001.
 The most recent gather was completed in January 2008.
 That gather was analyzed in the Roberts Mountain Complex Wild Horse Gather Environmental Assessment NV062-EA07-120, issued in May 2007.
-These EAs involved a thorough analysis of the potential impacts associated with a proposed wild horse gather within this HMA.
+These EAs involved a thorough analysis of the potential impacts associated with a proposed wild horse gather within this HMA and are available upon request from the MLFO.
+This EA has also been added to the eplanning website for the 2023 Final RMC EA.